 Witchmark, C. L. Polk’s debut novel, is a fantasy in an original world that loosely resembles our own around the turn of the 20th century.
 Kingston, the capital city in which the story unfurls, is an old town on the brink of transformation by recent inventions, bright lights and modern applications electrified by the new national Aether network.
 Below, Polk describes the history of this booming era’s favorite method of commuting: the bicycle.

-- Rereading the Vorkosigan Saga: Diplomatic Immunity, Chapter 6 2 hours ago on
+- Oathbringer Reread: Chapter Ninety-Seven 2 hours ago on